-What should a registrant do if they are not competent to perform a procedure, treatment, or intervention?
+What should a member do if they are not competent to perform a procedure?

-If a registrant is not competent to perform a procedure, treatment, or intervention, they must not continue and must take appropriate action to address the situation.
-The appropriate action will vary depending on the situation.
+Members must maintain competence in their current area(s) of practice, must refrain from acting if not competent and must take appropriate action to address the situation.
+The appropriate action when not competent to perform a procedure will vary depending on the situation.

-For example: if performing a procedure is part of a registrant's regular role expectations within a particular practice setting, then the registrant should obtain the competencies necessary to provide safe, effective, and ethical services to patients in their care requiring those procedures.
-The registrant may also consult with their supervisor or manager to determine how this may be achieved.
+For example: if performing the procedure is part of a member's regular role expectations within a particular practice setting, then the member should obtain the competencies necessary to provide safe, effective and ethical services to those patients in their care.
+The member may also consult with their supervisor or manager to determine how this may be achieved.
+On the other hand, if performing the procedure is not part of a member's regular role expectations, the appropriateness of obtaining the competencies should be evaluated.

-Every registrant is ultimately responsible to ensure that they are competent to provide the medical radiation or imaging services required by patients within a particular practice setting.
+In making this decision, the member is ultimately responsible to ensure that they are competent to provide the medical radiation or imaging services required by patients within a particular practice setting.

-REQUIREMENT 3: ORDERS
+Requirement 3: Orders

-The CMRITO Standards of Practice require registrants to ensure that the appropriate order authorizing the performance of a procedure, treatment, or intervention is in place.
-This applies to all procedures performed by registrants in all of the five specialties: radiography, radiation therapy, nuclear medicine, magnetic resonance, and diagnostic medical sonography.
+The CMRTO's Standards of Practice require members to ensure that the appropriate order authorizing the performance of a procedure, treatment or intervention is in place.2 This applies to all procedures performed by all members in all of the five specialties: radiography, radiation therapy, nuclear medicine, magnetic resonance and diagnostic medical sonography.